Goal 5: Gender Equality

 All regions have seen, albeit at a slow pace, improvements in women's share of seats in national parliaments.
 As of 2022, the share was highest in i) Latin America and the Caribbean, followed by ii) Europe and Northern America and iii) Sub-Saharan Africa.
-At local government level, data is only available from 2020-22 but shows that representation is generally higher than at national level.
+At the local government level, data is only available from 2020-22 but shows that representation is generally higher than at the national level.
 In 2022, it was highest at 41% in Central and Southern Asia.

 B. Managerial positions

-Importantly, the aggregate data presented here does not include information on level of management, the type of managerial position, the size of the economic unit and so forth.
+Importantly, the aggregate data presented here does not include information on the level of management, the type of managerial position, the size of the economic unit and so forth.

-The overall picture is that all the Nordics have some of the highest shares of seats held by women in national parliaments and at local government level.
+The overall picture is that all the Nordics have some of the highest shares of seats held by women in national parliaments and at the local government level.
 As of 2022, many were at or above 40% shares in national parliaments.
 Compared to 2018 (the earliest year for which data is available), all countries had increased their shares in national parliaments.
-At local government level, data is not available to gauge trends.
+At the local government level, data is not available to gauge trends.

 By 2030, ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development

 |5.6.1||Proportion of women aged 15-49 years who make their own informed decisions regarding sexual relations, contraceptive use and reproductive health care|

 |5.6.2||Number of countries with laws and regulations that guarantee full and equal access to women and men aged 15 years and older to sexual and reproductive health care, information and education|